 Q: I want to try using a nut flour, or coconut flour or another flour that you don’t mention.
 Can I do this?

 A: I don’t know.
 I haven’t used flours that I haven’t mentioned, so I can’t tell you how successful it will be.
 That said, coconut flour has a reputation for absorbing a lot of water compared to other flours–so I think you will probably need to add more water during the feedings/waterings.

 Q: I’ve heard that I can use a gluten starter and then feed it with gluten-free flours and it will turn into a gluten-free starter.
 Is this true?

 A: No. I have heard folks talk about doing this, but I’ve never seen someone actually do this successfully at home.
 Maybe it has been done in a lab somewhere but I can’t imagine it being a safe thing to do at home.
 I haven’t done this, but I wouldn’t recommend it.
 That type of gluten to gluten-free process would probably take a long time, even if it was possible.
 Don’t do it.

 Q: Can I refrigerate my starter and leave it without feeding it for awhile?

 A: Yes.
 See instructions in the Sourdough Starter post.

 Q: I have heard about a method of creating a sourdough starter with water kefir crystals (or some other method of creating a sourdough starter).
 How do I do this?

 A: I don’t know.
-I would go to a site that uses the method you’re interested in and see what instructions they have.
+I would recommend that you go to a site that uses the method you’re interested in and see what instructions they have.

 Q: I want to use a different starter creation method than yours.
 Do you think your bread recipe would work with a starter created from them?